KamranNiroomand/Crawler_Job_Linkedin/README.md

 - BeautifulSoup
 - pandas
 - tqdm
-- yaml

-You can install the required dependencies using pip: pip install selenium beautifulsoup4 pandas tqdm pyyaml
+You can install the required dependencies using pip: pip install selenium beautifulsoup4 pandas tqdm

 ## Setup